 Let’s see how the latest Ford F-150 and Toyota Tundra compare.

 The Ford F-150 has been the best-selling truck in the U.S. for over four decades.
 This success doesn’t mean Ford will kick back and let rivals catch up.
-With a starting price of $38,765 – including destination fee – the F-150 offers a choice of five engines, three cabin sizes, and three cargo bed lengths (5.5-, 6.5-, 8-foot).
+The F-150 offers a choice of five engines, three cabin sizes, and three cargo bed lengths (5.5-, 6.5-, and 8-foot).

 Ford F-150 Highlights

 Tech upgrades: All versions of the Ford F-150 come with a 12-inch digital instrument display and a 12-inch infotainment touchscreen.
 Standard fare includes wireless Apple CarPlay and Android Auto, multiple USB ports, advanced voice recognition, a Wi-Fi hot spot, and multiple USB ports.
-BlueCruise is also offered for the first time on the F-150.
+BlueCruise is also available.
 This hands-free driving aid can be activated on more than 130,000 miles of roads in North America.

 Pro Access Tailgate: Consider this a kind of tailgate within a tailgate.
 A side-swinging panel within the main tailgate allows quick and easy access to the cargo bed.
 It can open up to 100 degrees, though there are a couple of detents if you don’t need (or don’t want) it to open that wide.